jihoonakang/pyBaram_xccels/doc/src/developer_guide.rst

 Inters
 *******
-``inters`` objects generate kernels looping over interfaces.
-There are three interfaces; Internal, boundary and MPI interfaces.
-The abstract classes of them can be depicted as below.
+The ``inters`` objects generate kernels looping over interfaces.
+There are three types of interfaces: Internal, boundary, and MPI interfaces.
+The abstract classes for them can be depicted as follows:

 .. inheritance-diagram:: pybaram.solvers.base.BaseIntInters
                          pybaram.solvers.base.BaseBCInters